Marstronix218/hierarchical-todo-list-app/README.md

    - Helps users focus on important tasks
    - State is preserved in the database

-4. **Move Tasks Between Lists**
+4. **Move Tasks & Reparenting**
-   - Top-level tasks can be moved to different lists
+   - Move any task or subtask to any list
-   - Maintains all subtasks when moving
+   - Reparent to another task or to the top level using the Move action
-   - Simple modal interface for list selection
+   - Subtrees maintain integrity; moving across lists updates the entire subtree

 5. **Multiple Lists**
    - Users can create multiple todo lists